oisdk/masters-thesis/esop-2024/response.markdown

 # ## Questions for authors
 #
 # 1. Could you clarify exactly which definitions and theorems are new?

+Yes absolutely.

+The fully new proofs in the paper are:

+- Theorem 2.7, showing that any cardinal finite type with a total order is Bishop finite.
+- Theorem 3.4, showing that any cardinal finite set forms a Π-Pretopos.

+In addition, the

 # 2. Could you fix the countdown example or provide some more examples to
 #    demonstrate the full power of your library (which I suppose is the ability to
 #    deal with function types)?